litaPhsinaM/SOCCER_SOCIAL/README.md

 ## 🌟 Features

-- **Live Football Matches**: View live scores and updates of ongoing football matches.
+- **Live Football Matches**: View live scores and updates of ongoing football matches
 - **Upcoming Matches**: Check out the schedule for upcoming matches and make predictions.
 - **Predictions**: Submit and view your predictions.
 - **Real-time Chat**: Chat with friends in real-time.